ne0ascorbinka/task-tracker-cli/README.md

 # task-tracker-cli

-**Task tracker CLI** is a simple command-line interface (CLI) tool for managing tasks.
+**Task tracker CLI** is a simple command-line interface (CLI) tool for managing tasks, which is implementation of this [Roadmap Project](https://roadmap.sh/projects/task-tracker).
 With Task CLI, you can add, update, delete, and list tasks, as well as mark them as in-progress or done.

 ## Features